Hackathon submissions are now closed. Thank you for your interest!

 - First phase finalists:

-- The three Hackathon finalists will gain international recognition by presenting their applications at the startup area of the 13th ITS European Congress in Brainport Eindhoven, on 3-6 June 2019.
+- The two Hackathon finalists will gain international recognition by presenting their applications at the startup area of the 13th ITS European Congress in Brainport Eindhoven, on 3-6 June 2019.

 - Second phase winner: